Budget

 Be Prepared: Make a list of your assets, debts, and possessions, and decide on your priorities.
 You can also create a budget and a list of what is most important to you.
 Gather bank statements, and start to organize your finances.

-Read MoreImportance of a First Draft in a Settlement Agreement or Parenting Plan
+Read MoreImportance of a 1st Draft in Mediation

 When going through a mediated divorce or separation, one of the most important documents you will need is a written Settlement Agreement or Parenting Plan.
 These documents outline how assets, debts, child custody, spousal support, and other key matters will be handled post-divorce or separation.
-But before a final agreement is reached, the first draft…
+But before a final agreement is reached, the first draft plays a vital role in shaping the final outcome.

 Read MorePREPARE YOURSELF